kraftaa/kraftaa.github.io/_posts/2025-2-28-postgres.md

 **<span id="type-safety">3.2 Type Safety</span>**

-Rust enforces type safety not just at runtime but from the application layer down to the database schema.
-Unlike Python, where type mismatches may only surface during execution, Rust’s strong typing catches issues at compile-time—eliminating entire classes of runtime failures.
+Rust's type safety plays a pivotal role in ensuring the reliability and correctness of our ETL pipeline.
+Unlike dynamically typed languages like Python, where type mismatches can only be detected at runtime, Rust catches these issues at compile-time, eliminating a large class of potential runtime errors and enhancing the overall safety and stability of our pipeline.

+Enforcing Type Safety at the Database Level
+Rust’s strong type system is particularly effective when working with databases.
+By using Rust's types alongside Diesel's ORM, we ensure that the data models are well-validated before they interact with our database.

-For example, here’s how we define our data models in Rust:
+Here's an example of how we define a model:

 ```rust
 use bigdecimal::BigDecimal;